 The following information is a guide; check with Amtrak and Via for current information.
 Most of this information is directly from Amtrak with some slight edits.

-No Passengers Under 18 Across the US-Canadian Border Unaccompanied!
-Check the Amtrak border crossing page for questions about IDs or taking minors over the border.
+Check the Amtrak border crossing page for additional questions about IDs or taking minors over the border.
+You need at least one of these forms of ID, depending on your country of origin.

-US Citizens 16 or Older
+US citizens 16 or older

 The only acceptable documents for US citizens 16 and over to cross the US-Canadian border by land or sea are:

-- United States Passport, or
+- United States Passport

-- United States Passport Card, or
+- United States Passport Card

-- Enhanced Driver’s License (issued by Washington State, Minnesota, Michigan, New York, and Vermont only), or
+- Enhanced Driver’s License (issued by Washington State, Minnesota, Michigan, New York, and Vermont only),

-- Merchant Mariner Document, or
+- Merchant Mariner Document,

-- Military ID with Military orders, or
+- Military ID with Military orders

 - Form I-872, American Indian Card